DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

         - Some information / data is public and can be accessed by anyone
         - Some information / data is secret and should be only be accessed by specific people
     - INTEGRITY
-        - data should not be tampered with (modified) by unauthorized users
+        - Data should not be tampered with (modified) by unauthorized users
-        - data should be correct and authentic
+        - Data should be correct and authentic
     - AVAILABILITY
-        - The NETWORK / security should be operational and accessible to authorized users
+        - The network / security should be operational and accessible to authorized users

 Attackers can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s systems and information